cardano-foundation/cardano-org/docs/components/faq-component.md

 ## Result

-Your pineapple on pizza FAQ component at [http://localhost:3000/pineapple-on-pizza](http://localhost:3000/pineapple-on-pizza) will now look like this:
+Your pineapple on pizza FAQ component at [http://localhost:3000/pineapple-on-pizza](http://localhost:3000/pineapple-on-pizza) will now appear as follows:

 ![img](/img/docs/tutorial/tutorial-step-3.jpg)